OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-4.md

 The finished function should look like:

 ```
-const routes = require('./router').routes;
+const routes = require('./nextRouter').routes;
 const i18n = require('./i18n');

 export function redirectIfIncorrectLocale(ctx, router) {
-  //console.log(router.asPath, router);

-  // if there is no request or we are going home where the url is not tranlsated - do nothing
+  // if there is no request or we are going home where the url is not translated - do nothing
   if (ctx.req && router.asPath !== '/') {
     // take the language out of the request, or, if first time load, from i18n
     const language = ctx.req === null ? i18n.language : ctx.req.language;